 Note: To qualify for NWP authorization, the prospective permittee must comply with the following general conditions, as applicable, in addition to any regional or case-specific conditions imposed by the division engineer or district engineer.
 Prospective permittees should contact the appropriate Corps district office to determine if regional conditions have been imposed on an NWP.
-Prospective permittees should also contact the appropriate Corps district office to determine the status of Clean Water Act Section 401 water quality certification and/or Coastal Zone Management Act consistency for an NWP.
-Every person who may wish to obtain permit authorization under one or more NWPs, or who is currently relying on an existing or prior permit authorization under one or more NWPs, has been and is on notice that all of the provisions of 33 CFR §§ 330.1 through 330.6 apply to every NWP authorization.
-Note especially 33 CFR § 330.5 relating to the modification, suspension, or revocation of any NWP authorization.
+Prospective permittees should also contact the appropriate Corps district office to determine the status of Clean Water Act Section 401 water quality certification and/ or Coastal Zone Management Act consistency for an NWP.
+Every person who may wish to obtain permit authorization under one or more NWPs, or who is currently relying on an existing or prior permit authorization under one or more NWPs, has been and is on notice that all of the provisions of 33 CFR 330.1 through 330.6 apply to every NWP authorization.
+Note especially 33 CFR 330.5 relating to the modification, suspension, or revocation of any NWP authorization.

+\Box 1.
+Navigation.

-1. Navigation. □ adv (a) No activity may cause more than a minimal erse effect on navigation. be i (b) Any safety lights and signals prescribed by the c.
-Coast Guard, through regulations or otherwise, must installed and maintained at the permittee's expense on norized facilities in navigable waters of the United ites. ☐ (c) The permittee understands and agrees that, if future operations by the United States require the removal, relocation, or other alteration, of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps of Engineers, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the United States.
-No claim shall be made against the United States on account of any such removal or alteration. spec thos activ and culv stant cies of se sp vity's temperte rerte Aquatic Life Movements.
-No activity may ially disrupt the necessary life cycle movements of those of aquatic life indigenous to the waterbody, including ecies that normally migrate through the area, unless the sprimary purpose is to impound water.
-All permanent porary crossings of waterbodies shall be suitably d, bridged, or otherwise designed and constructed to a low flows to sustain the movement of those aquatic prac thro subs tical ugh g seasons must be avoided to the maximum extent ble.
-Activities that result in the physical destruction (e.g. excavation, fill, or downstream smothering by ial turbidity) of an important spawning area are not ne U Migratory Bird Breeding Areas.
-Activities in waters nited States that serve as breeding areas for migratory ast be avoided to the maximum extent practicable. relat ted t 48, Shellfish Beds .
-No activity may occur in areas of rated shellfish populations, unless the activity is directly o a shellfish harvesting activity authorized by NWPs 4 or is a shellfish seeding or habitat restoration activity ed by NWP 27.
+\Box (a) No activity may cause more than a minimal adverse effect on navigation.

+□ (b) Any safety lights and signals prescribed by the U.S. Coast Guard, through regulations or otherwise, must be installed and maintained at the permittee's expense on authorized facilities in navigable waters of the United States.

+□ (c) The permittee understands and agrees that, if future operations by the United States require the removal, relocation, or other alteration, of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps of Engineers, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the United States.
+No claim shall be made against the United States on account of any such removal or alteration.

+□ 2.
+Aquatic Life Movements.
+No activity may substantially disrupt the necessary life cycle movements of those species of aquatic life indigenous to the waterbody, including those species that normally migrate through the area, unless the activity's primary purpose is to impound water.
+All permanent and temporary crossings of waterbodies shall be suitably culverted, bridged, or otherwise designed and constructed to maintain low flows to sustain the movement of those aquatic species.
+If a bottomless culvert cannot be used, then the crossing should be designed and constructed to minimize adverse effects to aquatic life movements.

+□ 3.
+Spawning Areas.
+Activities in spawning areas during spawning seasons must be avoided to the maximum extent practicable.
+Activities that result in the physical destruction (e.g., through excavation, fill, or downstream smothering by substantial turbidity) of an important spawning area are not authorized.

+□ 4.
+Migratory Bird Breeding Areas.
+Activities in waters of the United States that serve as breeding areas for migratory birds must be avoided to the maximum extent practicable.